Babuk Locker for the 2021The first ransomware (as a gift) for this new year

 The robust encryption scheme of Babuk Locker, as stated by Dong,

-encrypt plaintext messages (every bit of the message is encrypted one by one)
+plaintext messages (every bit of the message is encrypted one by one) by

-with a pseudorandom cipher digit stream or a keystream.
+applying an algorithm with a pseudorandom cipher digit stream or a

-that allows two parties, each having an elliptic-curve public-private key pair,
+protocol that allows two parties, each having an elliptic-curve

-to establish a shared secret over an insecure channel."
+public-private key pair, to establish a shared secret over an insecure

-Undoubtedly, for many of us, it is sufficient with this information
+channel."
+Undoubtedly, for many of us, it is sufficient with this

 Babuk Locker’s injection and operation